REACH OUT TODAY

 Xanax Addiction Treatment at South Coast Behavioral Health

 If you or a loved one are struggling with Xanax addiction, South Coast Behavioral Health is here to help.
 The first step in treating Xanax addiction is a medical detox.
 This means using drugs to manage withdrawal symptoms.
+Drug and alcohol detox is safe and effective when you trust a professional treatment center.

 Our medical detox program in California is staffed by caring and compassionate professionals who can provide you with medications to manage your withdrawal symptoms.
 This may include things like anti-seizure medication and antidepressants.